 “He had seen that his brother Auguste was squandering his share of their inheritance; … [and] that whatever he might leave to Auguste should not be placed at his absolute disposal.”

 Castaing had a closer relationship with Hippolyte than Auguste.
-In fact, Castaing was treating Hippolyte for consumption and because of his medical issues, he was advised to take the waters at Enghien, which he did in August of 1822.
-Hippolyte seemed greatly improved when he returned home on 22 September.
+In fact, after Castaing became a physician he began treating Hippolyte for consumption and because of his medical issues, Hippolyte was advised to take the waters at Enghien, which he did in August of 1822.
+He seemed greatly improved when he returned home on 22 September.
 His sister, Madame Martignon, noticed the improvement when he visited her on Tuesday, 1 October.
 However, two days later, on Thursday, his condition suddenly turned desperate and serious.

 “His brother-in-law, who visited him, found that he had taken to his bed, his face was swollen, his eyes were red.”